CALL 0429 361 819

 It is the operation of a crucial piece of equipment which no bodies see’s and this is called the “foot valve”.
 The foot valve is connected to the bottom of the suction pipe which is located towards the bottom of the tank itself.
 The foot valve opens during suction from the pump and closes immediately upon suction no longer being performed.
 What this does is maintain the pumps water seal or otherwise known as the pumps prime.
 When we often get a call because a pump is not sucking properly it can quite often be related to a faulty foot valve which in turn creates an air lock and stops the pump from suctioning liquid correctly.

 The problem with this fault is that the pump can quickly overheat and cause the motor to burn out leading to a new pump installation or pump repair.
 A faulty foot valve can be caused through hard particles being sucked into the foot valve due to poor maintenance of the primary tank and also a damaged diaphragm rubber inside the filter cage also caused due to poor maintenance of the primary tank (septic tank).
+Items we have found in the past to obstruct a foot valve are ear bud cleaners, latex items such as disposable gloves and dense sludge.

 Its amazing just how many homes we attend across Adelaide to assist with a slow-moving hand basin drains.
 Pop up wastes are very much on trend for any bathroom renovation.
 They are typically used in hand basins but can also be installed in bathtubs, laundry sinks and kitchens (butler’s pantry).
 In the past they were only manufactured in chrome, but with moving trends in the bathroom renovation industry you can request these in matt black, polished brass and white.